Prescription Drugs | 5 min read

 Learn more about Wellbutrin and alcohol interactions, the risks, and what safety precautions to take with this medication.

 It’s not safe to mix Wellbutrin and alcohol.
-On its own, alcohol acts as a depressant and impacts the brain’s communication pathway.
+On its own, alcohol acts as a central nervous system depressant and impacts the brain’s communication pathway.
 Drinking alcohol with an antidepressant like Wellbutrin can reduce the drug’s effectiveness, inhibiting your treatment.
 Another effect of mixing alcohol and Wellbutrin is that the two drugs can intensify each other’s effects, leading to serious side effects.

 Seizures may occur when you mix alcohol and Wellbutrin because of sudden electrical charges in the brain.
 Drinking alcohol while taking Wellbutrin can increase your risk of seizures, but it’s more likely if you take high doses of Wellbutrin.[3]